 The PAMS program uses thermal desorption and gas chromatography to analyze for 57 different Volatile Organic Compounds (VOCs) in ambient air (see compound list in Table #1 below).
 These VOCs are known ozone precursors; in the presence of sunlight and NOx, they can combine to form ground-level ozone.
 Ozone is a pollutant of primary concern within the region.

 PAMS Gas Chromatography Analyzer

 |43248||Cyclohexane||42603||Oxides of Nitrogen|

 * Required at only one PAMS site per area (Pack Monadnock)

 NHDES analyzes PAMS data during the off season.
 PAMS data analysis consists of trends, diurnal patterns, meteorological comparisons, and a discussion of findings.
 For more detailed information, please open the most recent annual data reports under Publications.

-Graph #1 below depicts the average PAMS compound trends at the PAMS sites operating through 2014 (Pack Monadnock and Nashua).
-The trend at both sites is downward, though much more so on Pack Monadnock than in Nashua.
-Meteorological conditions such as rainfall and wind direction play a significant role in the yearly fluctuations.
+Graph #1 below depicts the average PAMS compound trends at the PAMS sites operating through 2015 (Pack Monadnock, Nashua and Londonderry).
+There is generally a downward trend despite slight yearly fluctuations.
+Meteorological conditions such as rainfall and wind direction play a significant role in these yearly fluctuations.
 Additionally, data is influenced by infrequent local influences.
 For example, a paving project near the Nashua site in 2009 biased the data high that year.
 These sites have relatively little history with regard to VOC data, so further monitoring will continue to give us a clearer picture of trends and the local changes affecting the data.